project-sunbird/sunbird-commons/pages/faqs/index.md

 # Frequently Asked Question

 This page addresses the most commonly asked questions of our platform.
 Here you will find questions on all aspects of the platform such as:

-Creating content on the platform
++ Creating content on the platform
-Uploading content from the platform
++ Uploading content from the platform
-Content Repositories
++ Content Repositories
-Copyrights assertions
++ Copyrights assertions
-Fixing errors
++ Fixing errors
-Taxonomy and metadata
++ Taxonomy and metadata
-Glossary
++ Glossary

-If you have a question that is not answered here, please contact us.
+If you have a question that is not answered here, please contact us @